vn7n24fzkq/github-profile-summary-cards/README.md

 After the action finished.
 You can see the output is push to a folder which named `profile-summary-card-output`.

-`Note: Those cards might not be upadated in time, because github raw file has cache time.`
+`Note: Those cards might not be updated in time, because github raw file has cache time.`

 ```yml
 name: GitHub-Profile-Summary-Cards